-This name comes from the position near the cannon foundry.
-It is one of the five palaces that the Vitelli family built in Città di Castello in the fifteenth and sixteenth centuries.
-The palace was built in five blocks between 1521 and 1545.
-The basic design comes from Florentine plans because the Vitelli family were in close contact with the Tuscan city.
-The garden wall of the palace has a fine graffiti decoration that was probably designed by Giorgio Vasari and executed by Cristofano Gherardi, known as “Il Doceno”.
+The palace’s name comes from its position once near the cannon foundry.
+It is one of the five palaces the Vitelli family built in Città di Castello in the fifteenth and sixteenth centuries.
+It was built between 1521 and 1545.
+The basic design comes from Florentine designs because the Vitelli family were in close contact with the Tuscan city.
+The garden wall of the palace has a fine graffiti decoration, probably designed by Giorgio Vasari and executed by Cristofano Gherardi, known as “Il Doceno”.
 The palace was built for a wedding, and local traditions link it to the marriage of Alessandro Vitelli and Paola Rossi di San Secondo Parmense.
 This is recorded inside the palace, too.
-In 1912 Elia Volpi, antiquarian and restorer brought the palace back to its original beauty and donated it to the town to be used as the Pinacoteca Comunale.
+In 1912 Elia Volpi, famous antiquarian and restorer, brought the palace back to its original beauty and donated it to the town to be used as “Pinacoteca Comunale”.